girder/django-large-image/README.md

 ## Usage

-Simply install the app and mixin the `LargeImageView` class to your existing `django-rest-framework` viewsets and specify the `FILE_FIELD_NAME` as the string name of the `FileField` in which your image data are saved.
+Simply install the app and mixin the `LargeImageViewMixin` class to your existing `django-rest-framework` viewsets and specify the `FILE_FIELD_NAME` as the string name of the `FileField` in which your image data are saved.